kstenerud/concise-encoding/ce-structure.md

 #### Line Endings

 Line endings **CAN** be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
 However, for data transmission the canonical format is LF only.
-Decoders **MUST** accept both line ending types as input, but encoders **SHOULD** only output LF when the destination is a foreign or unknown system.
+Implementations **MUST** accept both line ending types as input, but encoders **SHOULD** only output LF when the destination is a foreign or unknown system.

 #### String